ajitJJadhav/go-vs-rust/rust/benchmarks/parallel_iteration/README.md

 |  500000     |   131.14        |     73.78     |
 | 1000000     |   267.29        |    112.06     |
 | 2000000     |   588.75        |    195.36     |

+Run time is higher for parallel execution when input size is smaller, this is due to the overhead from thread switching.